bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up document approval/Enabling purchase approval.md

 1. To enable [four-eye approval](@DC-35), go to **4-eyes Approval** and select either **Required** or **Required - both with full amounts limits**, depending on what you prefer.
 Besides enabling four-eye approval, this makes the following two fields editable:

-   1. **2nd Approver**: This allows you to specify if the second approver should be selected manually or automatically.
-For more details, see [Manual or automatic approver identification](@DC-35#manual-or-automatic-approver-identification).
+   1. **2nd Approver** - this allows you to specify if the second approver should be selected manually or automatically.
+For more information, see [Manual or automatic approver identification](@DC-35#manual-or-automatic-approver-identification).
-   1. **4-eyes Threshold Amount (LCY)**: If you enter an amount in this field, four-eye approval will be applied only to invoices that exceed this amount in the local currency.
+   1. **4-eyes Threshold Amount (LCY)** - if you enter an amount in this field, four-eye approval will be applied only to invoices that exceed this amount in the local currency.
 All invoices with lower values will only need a single approver rather than two.

    > [!NOTE]
    > If document approval is initiated by an [approval flow code](@DC-33), four-eye approval won't apply even when enabled here.